rudraks/application/README.md

 ## Create a php file in your project root
-and place this project in your project
+and place this application folder in your project

 #### FOR Normal Project
 --deploy.php